-The Housing Education Program, which is division of Consumer Credit Counseling Service of San Francisco, is a HUD approved mortgage and housing counseling agency.
+The Housing Education Program, which is a division of Consumer Credit Counseling Service of San Francisco, is a HUD approved mortgage and housing counseling agency.
 Read more on mortgage counselors.

 San Diego also has national lenders, such as JP Morgan Chase, operating mortgage help centers across the county.
-These locations will provide struggling homeowners with free foreclosure counseling and access to programs that can help them catch up on or get back on track with their mortgage payments.
+These locations will provide struggling homeowners with free foreclosure counseling and access to programs that can help them catch up on or get back on track with their home loan payments.
 Find information on San Diego JP Morgan help centers.

 A program known as Keep Your Home may be able to help homeowners in California who have lost their job, who have had a reduction in their income or hours at work, or who are facing some type of short term financial crisis and who therefore need help with their mortgage.
 Learn more on California Keep Your Home.

 SB 1137 requires that mortgage lenders need to meet with borrowers prior to filing a notice of default.
 The lender needs to go over all the options that are available to avoid foreclosure.
 This bill requires that borrowers be giving at least 30 days after the meeting to take steps to keep their home.

 Also, the law helps tenants.
-Tenants have been increasingly hurt by this mortgage foreclosure crisis are protected.
-Under this bill, lenders must notify a resident of a property facing foreclosure about the property’s status.
-All tenants who reside in the properties must be given at least 60 days to vacate the property in the event of a foreclosure on the property.
+The fact is that renters have been increasingly hurt by this mortgage foreclosure crisis, and now they are protected.
+Under this bill, lenders must notify a resident of a property facing foreclosure about the status.
+All tenants who reside in the properties must be given at least 60 days to vacate the apartment or home in the event of a foreclosure on the property.

-Individuals can also learn about how the foreclosure process works in California, state laws and regulations, and get information on all of the private and government mortgage assistance programs.
-We have details on some of the organizations that have held clinics in the past and their locations.
+Individuals can also learn about how the foreclosure process works in California, state laws and regulations, and they can get information on all of the private and government mortgage assistance programs.
+There is information on some of the organizations that have held clinics in the past and their locations.
 More.

 Like this site?